 The Topic Conversation will lead into a spontaneous discussion of a more general nature.
-The teacher/ examiner will announce the transition to the General Conversation and should ease the candidate into the General Conversation by starting out from any point of interest noted earlier or by asking a couple of general 'starter' questions relating to the candidate's everyday life, e.g. school, home, town, journey to and from school, free time (evenings, weekends), holidays, hobbies.
+The teacher/ Examiner will announce the transition to the General Conversation and should ease the candidate into the General Conversation by starting out from any point of interest noted earlier or by asking a couple of general 'starter' questions relating to the candidate's everyday life, e.g. school, home, town, journey to and from school, free time (evenings, weekends), holidays, hobbies.
 All candidates can reasonably be expected to have the command of vocabulary and idiom necessary for this.

-The teacher/examiner should aim to cover two or three of the Defined Content Examination Topics in this section of the examination (listed in the Syllabus Content section).
-With weaker candidates, it may be necessary to cover a greater number of topics superficially, but with more able candidates, the teacher/ examiner should ask a series of linked questions on just two or three topics, in order to explore these in greater depth.
+The teacher/Examiner should aim to cover two or three of the Defined Content Examination Topics in this section of the test (listed in the Syllabus Content section of this syllabus).
+With weaker candidates, it may be necessary to cover a greater number of topics superficially, but with more able candidates, the teacher/ Examiner should ask a series of linked questions on just two or three topics, in order to explore these in greater depth.
 Precise factual information or knowledge is not required and candidates must not be penalised for lack of such knowledge.
-Questions must be adjusted to the candidate's ability and the teacher/ examiner should be ready to pass on quickly to another subject if candidates are obviously out of their depth.
+Questions must be adjusted to the candidate's ability and the teacher/ Examiner should be ready to pass on quickly to another subject if candidates are obviously out of their depth.

 Candidates are expected to give natural replies to questions; their answers need not therefore be in the form of complete sentences.
-The teacher/examiner should avoid asking questions which can be answered with 'yes' or 'no' and should instead use a variety of question types and interrogative adverbs, ranging from a basic level of simple questions which demand short predictable responses, e.g. when? how many? how long? with whom? with what? how? etc. to more searching questions such as why? tell me about... what do you think about...?
+The teacher/Examiner should avoid asking questions which can be answered with 'yes' or 'no' and should instead use a variety of question types and interrogative adverbs, ranging from a basic level of simple questions which demand short predictable responses, e.g. when? how many? how long? with whom? with what? how? etc. to more searching questions such as why? tell me about... what do you think about...?
 Questions should be adjusted to the candidate's ability.
-However, as in the Topic Conversation, the teacher/examiner must try to extend the candidate as far as possible by giving them the opportunity to explain and justify their opinions.
+However, as in the Topic Conversation, the teacher/Examiner must try to extend the candidate as far as possible by giving him/her the opportunity to explain and justify his/her opinions.

-As in the Topic Conversation, the teacher/examiner must try to lead the candidate into using other tenses (themes could be visits to other countries, plans for the future, etc.) and he or she can then be extended as far as possible.
-For a mark of 7 or above to be awarded for Language, candidates must show that they can use past and future tenses accurately and teachers/examiners need to ask questions which allow them to do this.
+As in the Topic Conversation, the teacher/Examiner must try to lead the candidate into using other tenses (themes could be visits to other countries, plans for the future, etc.) and the candidate can then be extended as far as possible.
+For a mark of 7 or above to be awarded for Language, candidates must show that they can use past and future tenses accurately and teachers/Examiners need to ask questions which allow them to do this.

-For the Mark Scheme, see the Appendix, Tables B and C of the Marking Instructions.
+For the Mark Scheme, see Tables B and C in section 7.2.